 Feel free to use this sample script:

-Please pass AB 1008 and add me to the support tally you keep for your Member.
+Please pass SB 237 and add me to the support tally you keep for your member.

-We need your help to pass SB 180 by calling your Assemblymember and have them tally your support for the bill.
+We need your help to get AB 1008 off the Senate Floor by calling these THREE holdout Senators and have them tally your support for the bill.

-And thank YOU for taking the time to support AB 1008 (McCarty), SB 180 (Mitchell), and all the current and formerly incarcerated people and our family members.
+And thank YOU for taking the time to support AB 1008 (McCarty) and all the current and formerly incarcerated people and our family members.

 For more information about our Ban the Box Campaign, check out our Toolkit here!